mykilee/A1--DH-Tools-Methods/README.md

 ## Topic selection

 For the upcoming weeks, the chosen topic for exploration is [Does different genres of music, such as pop, classical, and rock, have varying effects on an individual's overall mood?].

+## Context

+In the existing research literature, [cite relevant theoretical, interpretative, and/or empirical studies] that make testable claims related to the chosen topic.

+## Research Question (RQ) and/or Hypothesis

+**Research Question:**
+[Formulate your research question here.]

+**Hypothesis:**
+[Formulate your hypothesis here.]

+## Exploration and Methods

+To explore the proposed topic and address the research questions, the following methods and tools will be considered:

+- Method 1: [Describe Method 1]
+- Method 2: [Describe Method 2]

+## Data Requirements

+To answer the research questions and test the hypothesis, the following types of data will be needed:

+- Data Type 1: [Describe Data Type 1]
+- Data Type 2: [Describe Data Type 2]

+## Tools and Methods

+Potential tools and methods that could be used include:

+- Tool 1: [Mention Tool 1, if applicable]
+- Methodology: [Mention Methodology, if applicable]